-Since hazards have the potential to result in significant human consequences in terms of loss of life and property damage, it is imperative that municipal land use policies and planning documents (Official Plans, Secondary Plans, and comprehensive Zoning By-laws) and development decisions take all necessary precautions to ensure community safety and be consistent with S. 5.2 & 5.2 of the PPS.
-Otonabee Conservation will apprise MMAH of planning matters where there is inconsistency in the application of S. 5.1 & 5.2 of the PPS to determine whether or not direct involvement by the province is required.
+Since hazards have the potential to result in significant human consequences in terms of loss of life and property damage, it is imperative that municipal land use policies and planning documents (Official Plans, Secondary Plans, and comprehensive Zoning By-laws) and development decisions take all necessary precautions to ensure community safety and be consistent with section 3.1 of the PPS.
+Otonabee Conservation will apprise MMAH of planning matters where there is inconsistency in the application of Section 3.1 of the PPS to determine whether or not direct involvement by the province is required.